-|Vallarta Botanical Gardens|
+|Vallarta Botanical Garden|

 "...all the beauty that Nature has to offer"

-At Vallarta Botanical Gardens, hundreds of collections of native tropical plants such as orchids, anthuriums, agaves as well as colorful flowering trees are to be found on meandering jungle pathways.
+At Vallarta Botanical Garden, hundreds of collections of native tropical plants such as orchids, anthuriums, agaves as well as colorful flowering trees are to be found on meandering jungle pathways.
 Explore the Orchid Conservatory to learn the story about the native vanilla orchid, cacao (the chocolate plant), and coffee.

-Open daily from 9 am to 6:00 pm (closed Mondays from April through November), Vallarta Botanical Gardens is located 30 minutes south of Old Town at Km.
+Open daily from 9 am to 6:00 pm (closed Mondays from April through November), Vallarta Botanical Garden is located 30 minutes south of Old Town at Km.
 24 on Highway 200.
 For more information, call (322) 223-6182 or visit vbgardens.org.

 | B E L O W T H E F O L D |